 Start a New Compost Pile

-The best base for a new compost pile is a layer of thin branches—including evergreen branches.
-This allows a bit of airflow at the bottom of the pile, and the branches will break down over time.
+A layer of thin branches—such as evergreen branches—can make a good base for a new compost pile.
+They allow for a bit of airflow at the bottom of the pile, but keep in mind that the branches will break down more slowly than smaller organic materials.
 Just trim them down so they fit in your bin, then stack them four to six inches high.
 After you've got them in, go ahead and start adding your kitchen scraps and other compostables as usual.

 Make It Into Mulch

-And, no, you don't need a fancy chipper/shredder to do this if you don't have one.
-Try and get into the habit of cutting the thinner Christmas tree branches into little pieces and adding them to the mulched paths between my vegetable garden beds.
-Simply snip them into one to two-inch pieces and toss them on the path.
+And no, you don't need a fancy chipper/shredder to do this if you don't have one.
+Try to get into the habit of cutting the thinner Christmas tree branches into little pieces and adding them to the mulched paths between your vegetable garden beds.
+Simply snip them into one- to two-inch pieces and toss them on the path.
 It's a cheap way to mulch a pathway, and, as a bonus, this path smells absolutely wonderful when you walk on it!

 Use Branches as Pea Brush

-If you live in a Northern zone, you'll be starting peas in a little over three months!
+Your Christmas tree can even come in handy if you're a gardener who plants peas in the spring!
 Save the branches from your Christmas tree to stick into the ground wherever you plant your peas.
-The pea vines will climb the branches—evergreens in particular work well because there are so many little branches for the tendrils to grab on to.
-Insert the branches into the ground in a criss-cross fashion, so that one branch helps support the one next to it.
+The pea vines will climb the branches—evergreens in particular work well because there are so many little branches for the tendrils to grab onto.
+Insert the branches into the ground in a crisscross fashion so that one branch helps support the one next to it.
 You can also tie the branches together where they intersect to help stabilize your pea brush.
 Plant supports for free—who wouldn't want that?